A keto headache, also known as the keto flu, is one of the most common symptoms of going into ketosis. Let's learn how to get rid of them!

 As a result, the proper treatment is going to depend on what exactly is causing your symptoms to begin with.

-The first step in diagnosis is simple: how long have you been on the diet?
+The first step in diagnosis is simple: how long have you been on a diet?

 If it’s within the first few days, your best bet is to wait things out, eat freely, drink plenty of water and take some electrolyte supplements.